 In applications where the ambient temperature around the furnace is 32°F or lower, freeze protection measures are required.
+Refer to Product Data sheet for available accessories.
 If this application is where heat tape has been applied, check to ensure it will operate when low temperatures are present.